 Of course, we expect that companies using a lattice model for their grant date fair values will continue to do so for their PvP calculations.

 All this is fine, and ASC 718 is explicitly clear in ASC 718-10-55-17 and 55-20 that it’s acceptable to use different models for different valuation circumstances.
 But this nonetheless requires added disclosure in the PvP footnotes since it represents a deviation in the assumptions from those used at grant.

 Lattice Model with Calibration to Grant Date Fair Value

-The last method, and the one we’re seeing adopted the most, involves a convenient technique offered in Footnote 55 of the original FAS 123R, now ASC 718-10-55-30.
+The last method involves a convenient technique offered in Footnote 55 of the original FAS 123R, now ASC 718-10-55-30.
 This method uses the Black-Scholes grant-date fair value to back-solve for the appropriate lattice model input (the in-the-money ratio).
 This way, the lattice model’s assumptions about exercise are directly, mechanically linked to those used in Black-Scholes at the point of grant.
 Importantly, we won’t see a value shift due solely to the model change.
 We’re simply using the lattice model to more objectively compute the expected term for later valuations in a way that’s consistent with the grant-date assumptions.